Phloemus/ABRomics-KG/scripts/README.md

 - sparql-wrapper (used to perform SPARQL queries on already existant SPARQL endpoint)
 - dotenv (for reading data provided by .env file.
 Mainly used to indicate where are the jinja template files used to create the knowledge graph)

+To get the full list of packages, you can check the **requirements.txt*

 ### Creating the environment

 ```